lekoala/silverstripe-sparkpost/README.md

 This is not convenient for websites using a value taken from the SiteConfig, as resolved with `SparkPostHelper::resolveDefaultFromEmail`.

-The SparkPostSwiftTransport can automatically take care of that and replace any admin email with the set value using the following config flag:
+The SparkPostApiTransport can automatically take care of that and replace any admin email with the set value using the following config flag:

 ```yaml